ai4os/ai4-ansible/docs/ifca_ansible.md

 to generate certs.

 > ⚠  **Requirements** \
-> Before starting this tutorial, the IFCA admin must **receive the hosts file** from the new site admin.
+> Before starting this tutorial, the IFCA admin must **receive the hosts file**
+> from the new site admin.

 ## 1. Configure hosts

 Copy [hosts_ifca_admin_template](../hosts_ifca_admin_template) into a new hosts file (e.g. `myhosts`).

-Modify the new hosts file to match the new cluster configuration reflected in the received hosts file from the new site admin.
+Modify the new hosts file to match the new cluster configuration reflected in the _received_ hosts file from the new site admin.
 An example can be found on [hosts_ifca_admin_example](../hosts_ifca_admin_example).
 Specifically, modify the following groups:

 - **consul_master**

     Modify the line to match the IFCA Consul master name and its public IP.

-    > ⚠ There should only be one Consul master, which coincides with the Consul server.
+    > ⚠ There should only be one Consul master, which matches with the Consul server.

     Line template:
     ```ini